tunglm2203/ublox_f9p/README.md

-# ublox driver for ZED-F9P receiver
+# ROS driver for ublox ZED-F9P receiver

 Just quick hardcode to publish some UBX messages to ROS.
 Disabled configuration of the receiver via yaml.
 Reciever should be configured via u-center software.